Huss94/Face-transformation-with-AI-Fader-Network/README.md

 # Should the program load all the data in RAM for training ?
 --load_in_ram 0

-# Put 1 if images have not been preprocessed
---resize 0

 # If we want to continue the training, inform the path of the "Fader_backup" folder
 --model_path ''